SimBe-hub/PySubdiv/README.md

 usign ```pip install PySubdiv```

-this method may not work depend on your system.
+This method may not work, depend on your system.